Moorvan/ChiselFV/README.md

 }
 ```

 Next, we need to verify the correctness of the memory module.
 To verify the correctness of the memory module, first, we need to describe its properties of memory module.
 We can describe the property as at any time, any address $addr$ can be written with $data_1$, and then after any time $t$, if there is no write operation to the same address during this period, $data_2$ read from the address $addr$ should be the same as $data_1$.
-Then, in the multi-ported Memory, we need to verify the hardware property as: at any time, any write port $i$ can write $data_1$ to any address $addr$, and then after any time $t$, if there is no write operation to the same address during this period, $data_2$ read from the address should be the same as $data_1$.

 Next, we need to describe the property in Chisel.
 We first consider a simple version, which is the property description of the Memory module.
 Note that there are several arbitrary variables: $addr$, $data_1$, and $t$.
 When we formalize the property, we can remove the two arbitrary variables and only keep $addr$ to simplify the verification complexity.
 We can use the fact that the input determines the write data, so the write data itself has the "any" meaning, and the time $t$ can be removed in the same way.
 Then, the updated property can be written as: at any time, for any variable $addr$, when the write address is $addr$, record the write data $data_1$, and then assume that there is no write operation to the same address during this period until the read address is $addr$, read the data $data_2$ and assert $data_1 = data_2$.